Ayurvedic Nutrition

 Method

-- Rinse the rice and dal together in cold water until the water runs clear (3-4 rinses)
+1. Rinse the rice and dal together in cold water until the water runs clear (3 to 4 rinses)

-- Soak for 20-30 minutes if time allows (improves digestibility)
+2. Soak for 20 to 30 minutes if you have time (improves digestibility)

-- Add cumin seeds and mustard seeds -- wait until they begin to pop and become fragrant
+4. Add cumin seeds and mustard seeds.
+Wait until they pop and become fragrant

-- Add asafoetida, turmeric, ginger, and powdered spices -- stir for 30 seconds
+5. Add asafoetida, turmeric, ginger and powdered spices.
+Stir for 30 seconds

-- Add the drained rice and dal -- stir to coat in the spiced ghee for 1 minute
+6. Add the drained rice and dal.
+Stir to coat in the spiced ghee for 1 minute

-- Reduce heat, cover, and simmer for 25-30 minutes until soft and porridge-like
+8. Drop the heat, cover, simmer for 25 to 30 minutes until soft and porridge-like

-- Add salt, garnish with fresh coriander, and add a squeeze of lime
+9. Add salt, garnish with fresh coriander, squeeze of lime

 Customising Kitchari for Your Body Type

-While basic kitchari suits everyone, adjusting the spices, vegetables, and preparation makes it even more beneficial for your specific constitution.
+Basic kitchari works for everyone.
+Adjusting the spices, vegetables and preparation makes it even more useful for your constitution.

 Vata-Balancing Kitchari